joppe/google-maps-loader/readme.md

     });
     ```
 - When importing a module
-    `System.import('some/file.txt!text')`, the excamation mark separates the url to the module and the loader.
+    `System.import('some/file.txt!text')`, the exclamation mark separates the url of the module and the loader.

 ## Google maps